Con te partirò

 "Con te partirò" ([kon ˈte partiˈrɔ]; "With You I Shall Depart") is an Italian song written by Francesco Sartori (music) and Lucio Quarantotto (lyrics).
-It was first performed by Andrea Bocelli at the 1995 Sanremo Music Festival and recorded on his album of the same year, Bocelli.
+It was first performed by Italian tenor Andrea Bocelli at the 1995 Sanremo Music Festival and recorded on his album of the same year, Bocelli.
 The single was first released as an A-side single with "Vivere" in 1995, topping the charts, first in France, where it became one of the best-selling singles of all-time, and then in Belgium, breaking the all-time record sales there.

 A second version of the song, sung partly in English, released in 1996 as "Time to Say Goodbye", paired Bocelli with British soprano Sarah Brightman, and achieved even greater success, topping charts all across Europe, including Germany, where it became the biggest-selling single in history.
 Brightman and Bocelli produced a version with Brightman singing in German and Bocelli in Italian, with this version being available on the CD Time to Say Goodbye.
 That version alone has now sold more than 12 million copies worldwide, making it one of the best-selling singles of all time.

-Bocelli also recorded a full Spanish version of the song in 1997, titled "Por ti volaré" ("For You I Will Fly").
+The song is also known in its Spanish-language version "Por ti volaré" ("For You I Shall Fly").

-All through three versions, the song is considered Bocelli's signature song.

 Background

-The song's original single release by Polydor Records was not commercially successful in Italy, and received little radio airplay there.
-Elsewhere, however, it was a massive hit.
-In France and Switzerland, the single topped the charts for six weeks, earning a triple Gold sales award.
-In Belgium, it became the biggest hit of all-time, spending 12 weeks at No. 1.
+The song's original single release by Polydor Records was not commercially successful in Italy, and received minor radio airplay there.
+Elsewhere it was a massive hit; in France and Switzerland, the single topped the charts for six weeks, earning a triple Gold sales award.
+In Belgium, it became the biggest hit of all time, spending 12 weeks at No. 1.

 Critical reception

-Pan-European magazine Music & Media wrote about the song, "The Benelux triumph of poppy tenor Andrea Bocelli continues with this excellent seasonal anthem, which wisely leaves the singers classically trained voice in the spotlight.
+Pan-European magazine Music & Media wrote about the song, "The Benelux triumph of poppy tenor Andrea Bocelli continues with this excellent seasonal anthem, which wisely leaves the singer’s classically trained voice in the spotlight.
 The orchestral arrangements take a back seat, as they should in Bocelli's case."
 After Sarah Brightman released her version, Larry Flick from Billboard stated that she "has one of the truly glorious voices in musical theater".
 He described the song as a "lushly orchestral piece".
-British magazine Music Week rated the duet version five out of five, picking it as Single of the Week.
-They added, "Mostly sung in Italian, it has a beautiful, soaring melody that gives it true Nessun Dorma potential."
+British magazine Music Week gave the duet version a top score of five out of five and named it Single of the Week, writing, "Mostly sung in Italian, it has a beautiful, soaring melody that gives it true 'Nessun Dorma' potential."